England final draws peak BBC TV audience of 12 million

 The final is the second most-watched BBC TV event of 2023, after the Coronation of King Charles III in May.

+The men's Wimbledon final between Carlos Alcaraz and Novak Djokovic in July had a peak BBC One audience of 11.3m.

-Across the tournament there were 25.7 million streams on BBC iPlayer and the BBC Sport website and app - a 75% increase on the 14.7 million streams for the 2019 World Cup in France.
+Across the World Cup there were 25.7 million streams on BBC iPlayer and the BBC Sport website and app - a 75% increase on the 14.7 million streams for the 2019 World Cup in France.

 Director of BBC Sport Barbara Slater said the figures for the World Cup - which was hosted by Australia and New Zealand - showed the BBC's strength when broadcasting major sport events.